choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 This is part of a multi-country trip I had.
-We first visited [Armenia](../2025-10-armenia/) for a few days before spending the majority of the trip in Georgia.
+We first visited [Armenia](../2025-10-armenia/) for a few days before spending the majority of the trip in Georgia, north of Armenia and just next door.

-Georgia is a nice little country tucked away in the Caucasus region.
 Coming from Armenia, I noticed the country was noticeably more developed, and was caught off-guard by the existence of McDonald's, H&M, and basically other global brands.